jakechen/aws_mlstack_tutorial/crisp_dm-phase_345/crisp_dm-phases_345-part1.md

+# Initializing and connecting to Jupyter Notebook on an EC2 instances

 ## Introduction
 This quick guide describes how to create a Jupyter Notebook in AWS EC2 then how to access it remotely using SSH tunneling.
-This method is not the "officially recommended" method, it is commonly used since it requires little-to-no configuration, no additional ports (besides 22 for ssh) or proxies, and is generally very straight-forward.
+While this method is not the officially recommended method, it is commonly used since it requires little-to-no configuration, no additional ports (besides 22 for ssh) or proxies, and is generally very straight-forward.

 ## Pre-requisites
+This current version assumes basic familiarity:
+- Cloud computing, specifically AWS EC2
+- Jupyter Notebook
-This current version assumes basic familiarity with cloud computing, specifically AWS EC2, Jupyter Notebook, and introductory Data Science concepts including CRISP-DM methodology.
+- Introductory Data Science concepts including CRISP-DM methodology.

 ## Steps
 ### Spin-up EC2 instance with "Deep Learning" AMI